ryanadiyantara/Nakama-Ticket-Website/README.md

 # Backgrounds:
-- For learn about Website Programming Using Framework
+- Learn about Website Development Using Framework
 - For the fulfillment of project tasks while studying at CCIT FTUI

 # Used: